Master of Information Systems

 Application Requirements Include:

-- Three years of experience in MIS, technology, or a related field
+- Resume highlighting three years or more of experience in MIS, technology, or a related field

 - Three professional letters of reference

 - Online Graduate School application and fee

 Neither the GMAT nor the GRE is required.

 Start the application process on the Graduate School website.

 Contact Ms. Valerie Stueland, Director at email@example.com when you apply to the program so that your application status can be tracked.